AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 11.md

 ##  Define secrets and clues

+- [ ] Exploring
 	- [ ] First Eclipse - Knock 3 times on the cask with a red crescent moon to reach the Consortium meeting room
 	- [ ] Lyrean Linen - Ask for cloth dyed "Whitestone green" to access suude (narcotic) and other black market concoctions
 	- [ ] Step Aside - Say "pardon my steps as I pass through" to gain access to the safehouse
+- [ ] Mission 1
+	- [ ] The elephant figurine was infected with ruidium during its time in Cael Morrow, and that substance has warped its magical properties.
+	- [ ] The "ghost" is [Shira](https://5e.tools/bestiary.html#shira_crcotn), a shy, anxious 15-year-old human with innate spellcasting ability.
+Fearing for the safety of those around her as she learns to control her powers, [Shira](https://5e.tools/bestiary.html#shira_crcotn) has taken to using the shrine as a nighttime hiding place.
+She mimics the behavior of a spirit to frighten away others.
 	- [ ] [Laurin Ophidas](https://5e.tools/bestiary.html#laurin%20ophidas_crcotn) is a disgraced member of the Cerberus Assembly, an organization of spellcasters in the Dwendalian Empire in Wildemount.
 He fled from that organization after stealing a [staff of the adder](https://5e.tools/items.html#staff%20of%20the%20adder_dmg) from a superior.
 Convinced that the assembly's assassins are pursuing him, Ophidas is trying to locate other Zehir cultists in the city who will protect him.
 His search is not going well.
-- [ ] The elephant figurine was infected with ruidium during its time in Cael Morrow, and that substance has warped its magical properties.
-- [ ]
+- [ ] Mission 2
+	- [ ] the rumors of a second entrance to Cael Morrow were planted by Lymmle Wist, a member of the Sentinels of Memory who has infiltrated the Allegiance of Allsight.
+The characters are walking into an ambush—an effort by the Sentinels of Memory to wipe out those who would bring Cael Morrow back into living memory.

 ##  Develop fantastic locations